-The Northwest Territories have a few different herds of bison, with over one hundred in Nahanni, and a smaller group of bison in Mackenzie.
+The Northwest Territories have a few different herds of bison, with over one hundred in Nahanni and a smaller bison group in Mackenzie.

 The Yukon Territory has a herd of over twelve hundred animals, and these can be found around Aishihik Lake.